JonnagadalaNavya/StudentInformationManagement/README.md

 * [Illustrations](#illustrations)

 ## General info
-This project is simple CRUD operations on student details through command line.
+This project is a simple CRUD operations performed on student details through command line.

 ## Technologies
 Project is created with: